AI-Forge-Program-Algeria/AI-Forge-Course-2025/README.md

 ---
 ## Acknowledgment

-Big thanks to [Deep Learning Indaba](https://github.com/deep-learning-indaba) and [Microsoft](https://github.com/microsoft/ai-for-beginners) for the amazing resources !
+Big thanks to [Deep Learning Indaba](https://github.com/deep-learning-indaba) for the amazing resources !